 At the end of 2019, the Design Museum partnered with the Arts and Humanities Research Council to undertake a nationwide programme of research to inform and develop a full proposal for the next five years of Future Observatory.
-This research includes scoping into the current design-research landscape across the UK, in addition to developing new organisational models and national collaborations to be utilised by the programme.
-The results of this research will be published later in 2020.
+This research included scoping into the current design-research landscape across the UK, in addition to developing new organisational models and national collaborations to be utilised by the programme.
+The results of this research were published in 2020.

 Although emerging from the Design Museum and the Arts and Humanities Research Council, Future Observatory is a developing network of individuals, organisations and initiatives.
 We are grateful to all those who continue to support this initiative.
 A full list of those who have advised, collaborated or supported the programme to date can be shared upon request.